elais/search-maze/README.md

         [INFO] BUILD SUCCESS
         [INFO] ------------------------------------------------------------------------

     Your code is now passing the tests that were given to you.
-This is a good sign, but note that a successful `mvn test` does not guarantee you full credit on an assignment.
-We will run extra tests on your code when grading it.
+This is a good sign, but note that **a successful `mvn test` does not guarantee you full credit on an assignment**.
+I will run extra tests on your code when grading it.

 ## Submit your assignment

 1. To submit your assignment, make sure that you have pushed all of your changes to your repository at `git.cis.uab.edu`.

-2. We will inspect the date of your last push to your `git.cis.uab.edu` repository.
+2. I will inspect the date of your last push to your `git.cis.uab.edu` repository.
 If it is after the deadline, your submission will be marked as late.
 So please **do not push changes to `git.cis.uab.edu` after the assignment deadline** unless you intend to submit a late assignment.